 Typically, as a volunteer traveler you will spend your weekday mornings giving back on your chosen project.
-Projects include Teaching English, Childcare, Special Needs Care, Animal Care/Animal Rights and Maya Agriculture.
-All projects except Maya Agriculture are based in Merida and you will be accommodated at the volunteer house, which has a swimming pool so you can even cool off and have some fun all within a few paces of where you rest your head at night!
-Below you can find some exceptional ways to spend your afternoons…
+Projects include Teaching English, Childcare, Special Needs Care, Animal Care and Sustainable Agriculture.
+All projects except Sustainable Agriculture are based in Merida and you will be accommodated at the volunteer house, which has a swimming pool so you can even cool off and have some fun all within a few paces of where you rest your head at night!
+Below you can find some exceptional ways to spend your free afternoons…

-If you do choose the Maya Agriculture project you will be approximately 40mins from Merida by car, but don’t worry this project is an adventure of it’s own!
+If you do choose the Sustainable Agriculture project you will be approximately 40 minutes from Merida by car, but don’t worry - this project is an adventure of its own!
 It’ll change how you live, think and act.
 If your life is in need of a recalibration - this is it.
-The unique volunteer opportunity will have you rolling up your sleeves and working on sustainable farming with focus to traditional Mayan methodology.
+This unique volunteer opportunity will have you rolling up your sleeves and working on sustainable farming with a focus on traditional Mayan methodology.

 Progreso makes for the perfect afternoon seaside escape.
-It’s a casual beach town that boasts the longest pier in Mexico and a subsequent number of cruise ships.
-If you are in Merida during the hottest months then you will quickly fall in love with Progresso’s cool sea breeze, just don’t let your hat blow away!
-Being so close to Merida, about 40 minutes by car, it’s the perfect afternoon trip.
+It’s a casual beach town that boasts the longest pier in Mexico and, subsequently, a number of cruise ships.
+If you are in Merida during the hottest months then you will quickly fall in love with Progreso’s cool sea breeze, just don’t let your hat blow away!
+Being so close to Merida - about 40 minutes by car - it’s the perfect afternoon trip.
 So pull up, grab a Marquesita off a street vendor, stroll down the esplanade and watch the sunset.